 If the story is funny, I feel impelled to make someone else laugh; if it’s sad, my grief must be absorbed by another heart and reflected back to me.
 Only then can that story rest in peace.
 I don’t know why it must be this way.
-Other people I know are not afflicted with the need to make others drink their joys and sorrows.
+Most people are not afflicted with the need to make others drink their joys and sorrows.
 Possibly it’s genetic.

-I have always been an essay writer (and occasionally a journalist), until I started writing Ray’s Planet, about growing up with a brother with undiagnosed Asperger syndrome and my well-meaning attempts to “fix” him.
-The thing was an essay, I swear, but when I looked up six years later, I had a book-length manuscript.
+I have always been an essay writer (and occasionally a journalist), until I started writing Dispatches from Ray’s Planet, about growing up with a brother with undiagnosed Asperger syndrome and my well-meaning attempts to “fix” him.
+The thing was an essay, I swear, but when I looked up seven years later, I had a book-length manuscript.